abcnorio/nspawn-aiml/Readme.md

 IPTABLES=/usr/sbin/iptables
 ```

-Basically, the iptables script first disables the network of the container and the DNS entry in `$CONTAINERROOT/etc/resolv.conf` and restricts the latter to `127.0.0.1` (localhost).
+Basically, the iptables script first disables the network of the container and sets the DNS entry in `$CONTAINERROOT/etc/resolv.conf` to `127.0.0.1` (localhost).
 Then it protects the file r/o with `chattr -i [...]`.
 The whitelisted domains are all resolved and written to `/etc/hosts` inside the container.
 The file is later made r/o as well and cannot be changed by the container.
 The next step is to use `iptables` to create chains for `INPUT` and `FORWARD` to allow for stateful firewall and drop everything not being part of the whitelisted domain list.
 The domains are converted to `ipv4` by using `dig`. `ipv6` is not supported.
-Firewall rules are printed on the terminal and it finishes by enabling the network for the container.
+The created firewall rules are printed on the terminal and it finishes by enabling the network of the container.

 ```bash
 # outside container